I recently got tested for STIs, but my doctor said she didn’t want to test for herpes since I didn’t have symptoms. Why not?

 Oh boy.
 This is a complicated one.
-First though, we want to say that it’s great that you’re taking charge of your sexual health and getting tested for STIs!
+First though, we want to say that it’s great that you’re taking charge of your sexual health and getting tested for sexually transmitted infections (STIs)!

-First, it’s not very reliable.
+First, it’s not always reliable.
 The test brings back some false positives, which means the test says that you have herpes when you really don’t!

 HSV-2 generally causes genital herpes.
 (Though sometimes HSV-2 can infect the mouth, and sometimes HSV-1 can infect your genitals.)
 The blood test for herpes doesn’t always distinguish between HSV-1 and HSV-2.
 This means you may get a positive blood test for herpes when you only have HSV-1.

 Unlike other STIs like gonorrhea and chlamydia, herpes doesn’t cause serious, permanent damage to your body when it’s not treated.
 Because of this, EVEN if you test positive for herpes, your doctor may not give you any treatment.
-Every body experiences herpes differently, and you may only have one outbreak, or one every year, or one every month.
-It doesn’t really make sense to treat someone for herpes when they never have an outbreak.
+Everybody experiences herpes differently, and you may only have one outbreak, or one every year, or one every month.
+It doesn’t really make sense to treat someone for herpes when they have never had an outbreak.